One Leg Kicking

-One Leg Kicking is a 2001 Singaporean comedy-film movie about several soccer amateurs who compete in a soccer event for the 2002 World Cup Finals.
-The main actors of this movie are Gurmit Singh as Tai Po and Mark Lee as Handsome.
+One Leg Kicking is a 2001 Singaporean comedy film about several football amateurs who compete in a football event for the 2002 FIFA World Cup Finals.
+The film starred Gurmit Singh and Mark Lee.

 Plot

 Tai Po and Vernon are shown to have a common pastime of playing soccer.
 Later, Tai Po enters a Youth Soccer Competition in a tryout, but gets hurt with his leg bleeding.
 Since that event, Tai Po appears to shun matches of soccer on the radio or on television while at work.

 Handsome Toh is then shown into the film, released from prison as an ex-convict, also with Kim, who writes to her home back overseas.

 Handsome arrives for a job interview, meeting Kim outside Sonny Lee's factory.
 They met Sonny's son Gavin who had returned to Singapore from studying in United States.
 Gavin interviews Toh and gave him a hard time but employs Toh on the condition that half of Toh's salary is donated to the company's soccer team.

 Tai Po, Kim and Baka fail to fix a plumbing issue with a customer, and accidentally breaks the customers expensive glass bowl worth $15,000.
 Tai Po and Baka's promotion salary of $10,000 are forfeited to compensate the customer but still the company $5,000 for the outstanding amount..
 However their boss, Sonny offers them to work overtime to repay what they owe and possibly earn back their promotion pay, by installing a swimming pool at Sonny's estate.
 Gavin suggests to his father to separate Baka and Tai Po and assigning Toh as Tai Po's partner.

 Kim tells a horror story to Tai Po, which that somehow sours Handsome and his relation.

 While watching television in Tai Po's home with Vernon and Tai Po's kids, they come across an advertisement for a Starhub soccer challenge which the winning team walks away with tickets to the 2002 World Cup Finals.
 Vernon suggests that they enter by calling his old soccer mates, but Tai Po reveals about his pairing with Handsome.

 Vernon registers a team into the competition but had an encounter with the clerk, Eugene.
 Eugene becomes their team coach but was also as bad at soccer as the team.
 Tai Po fails to recruit Toh to trial for the team as Toh thought Tai Po was trying to challenge him to a fight.

 Vernon asks about Sammy Best, a former soccer star, but his friend Ah Huat tells that Sammy now works at a construction site guard.
 Tai Po and Vernon try looking for him but was told by the construction site foreman that Sammy is now a drunkard.
 Tai Po and Vernon found two Brazilian soccer experts, Adriano and Vernato, sharing a meal with the construction workers after arriving in Singapore and were robbed.
 They recruited both Brazilians into their team and eventually also Toh as their goalkeeper.